Program Logic Models for Equity Evaluation

 Overview

-This module walks practitioners through the development of a Program Logic Model (PLM), informed by their identification of program outcomes.
-It explains what steps to take in developing a PLM in accordance with the SEHEEF, utilising a PLM template.
-Real-world examples of student equity programs are presented to illustrate how this template can be used to develop a meaningful PLM.
+This module walks practitioners through the development of a Program Logic Model (PLM), informed by their identification of program outcomes covered in Module 5.
+It explains what steps to take in developing a PLM in accordance with the SEHEEF, utilising the PLM template.
+Two real-world examples of student equity programs are used to illustrate how the template can be used to develop a meaningful PLM.

 Learning Outcomes